 Should You Replace a Flat Roof If You’re Planning to Sell Your Building Next Year?

-by | Mar 31, 2022 | Flat Roof Replacements
+by | Mar 31, 2022 | Flat Roof Replacements, Planning and Budgeting

 In a recent post, I discussed how building owners can end up paying more for a flat roof if they focus only on price and ignore other important factors like the expected life of the roof.
 When considering different materials from different product lines and manufacturers, you should look at the purchasing decision in terms of life-cycle cost.